eemilhaa/thesis/notes/study-plan.md

 ## Intro / Study questions
+- Cartographic angle:
+  - How is accessibility different / unique
+  - How should it be presented cartographically

 - How can accessibility be presented?
   - Temporal change in accessibility (matrixes from different years)